|

 course and descended so we continued past the first checkpoint and turned

+west to continue our flight.
 I must say, that I was doing a lot better at

 navigating this flight, and my cockpit management was better as